Track 0 Mission

 Ana Kantzelis, Programme development and capacity support

 Ana joins Track 0 from Melbourne, Australia.
 She holds degrees in law and politics, majoring in environmental justice and the politics of national and international climate change policy.
-Before moving to London, Ana worked with the Australian NGO Beyond Zero Emissions.
-Throughout her 5-year involvement there she was responsible for the launch of a major report under the Zero Carbon Australia project, was part of the team that launched the Energy Freedom Alliance, delivered public presentations of Beyond Zero Emissions zero modelling research, and was regularly involved in other media and communications and public engagement activities.
-Most recently, she accompanied Beyond Zero Emissions CEO Stephen Bygrave on an international speaking tour to share the organisation’s research and 100% renewable energy message.
-Ana is a passionate advocate for international climate action and is dedicated to working for a fair, global transition to a clean energy future.
+Ana worked with the Australian NGO Beyond Zero Emissions, co-ordinating the launch of a major report under the Zero Carbon Australia project, delivering public presentations of Beyond Zero Emissions zero modelling research, and was regularly involved in other media and communications and public engagement activities.

 Track 0 Advisory Board